Albirex Niigata

 Albirex Niigata (アルビレックス新潟, Arubirekkusu Nīgata) is a professional football club based in Niigata, Japan.
 Formed in 1955 as Niigata Eleven SC, it was renamed Albireo Niigata FC in 1995, and Albirex Niigata in 1997.
-From 2023, Albirex will be playing on the J1 League, coming back to the first division after five seasons.
+They currently compete in the J1 League after earning promotion from the J2 League as champions in 2022.
+However, after four years, in the upcoming season, they will return to the J2 League, the second tier of football in the country, following their relegation from the J1 League in the 2025 season.

 History

 For many years it had been a local autonomous amateur club, Niigata 11, that could never hope to see the light of day in an old Japan Soccer League dominated almost entirely by company teams.
 The creation of the J. League spurred the club to rise, and in the 1990s it began climbing fast through the divisions.

-In 1998, Albirex Niigata joined the Japan Football League, and was merged into the J2 league after its creation in 1999.
+In 1998, Albirex Niigata joined the Japan Football League, and was merged into the J2 League after its creation in 1999.
 The team gradually became competitive and in 2001 and 2002 it came close to getting promoted to J1 and in 2003, it became the champion of J2 and finally joined the top flight.

+Name changed

 The team name is made from combining the star Albireo of the constellation Cygnus (the Swan) and the Latin word Rex meaning 'king'.
 In 1997, due to copyright issues, the team name was changed from Albireo Niigata to the current Albirex Niigata.

-In 2007, the uniform colour changed.
-Until 2006, the uniform was orange – blue – orange, but in 2007 the color became orange – orange – orange.
-This coordinate has not been adopted since 1996 when the team professionalized.

-The success of Albirex Niigata had a big impact on the entire Japanese sporting world, including professional baseball.
-It showed people were more excited than expected for sports in local cities without the population of the metropolitan area in the past, and local citizens feelings influenced many other sports in the region.